Instinct is designed to automatically calculate hospitalization charges for you, with a few different options to accommodate any unique workflows.

 Above: Sample hospitalization charges with added Nursing Care automatic charge q12

-- Hospitalization charges drop into the invoice based on the time it was initially selected.
+- Hospitalization charges fall onto the invoice based on the time it was initially selected.
 For example, if a patient is hospitalized at 1pm with a q12 hospitalization frequency, the charges will take place at 1pm and 1am until the patient is checked out or another hospitalization level is selected.
 This means doctors who take over cases mid-hospitalization level (starting your shift at 8pm) will not get production until the next charge comes due (1am in this case).
 This is a “what goes around comes around” approach which may not work for all clinics.

 Option 2 – Shift-Timed Hospitalization